Data Frame Conversion in miniextendr

 - Shorter vecs: padded with

-NA - All elements preserved (no truncation)
+NA. - All elements preserved (no truncation).

-- If all vecs are empty: no expansion columns produced
+- If all vecs are empty: no expansion columns produced.

 Box<[T]> and &[T] work identically to Vec<T> for all expansion modes.
-They
+Without width or expand/unnest, Vec<T>, Box<[T]>, and &[T] stay as opaque single columns (list columns in R).

-is Copy (just a fat pointer), so pushing into the companion struct copies only the
+Note: using &[T] introduces a lifetime parameter on both the row struct and the generated companion struct (e.g., FooDataFrame<'a>).
+This is zero-cost: &[T] is Copy (just a fat pointer), so pushing into the companion struct copies only the pointer, not the data.

 #[derive(Clone, DataFrameRow)]